ansible/ansible-policy/README.md

+> **Note:** This repository is in prototype phase and under active development with subject to breaking changes.

 # Ansible Gatekeeper

 Ansible Gatekeeper is a prototype implementation which allows us to define and set constraints to the Ansible project in OPA Rego language.
 The key features of Ansible Gatekeeper are